jerryq0101/flfig2b/README.md

 `fedavg_sim.py` implements federated training with FedAvg, centralized version training, and generation of curves.
 PyramidNet-110 is used as the model architecture (ResNet-18 was used initially for debugging).

-`fedavg_sim_flwr.py` implements federated training similar `fedavg_sim.py`.
-However, using the flower framework while constraining actor pool to a single GPU, disallowing parallelism due to compute constraints.
+`fedavg_sim_flwr.py` reimplements the same FedAvg experiment using the Flower framework.
+Client execution is constrained to a single GPU  actor (i.e. clients run sequentially) to avoid multiple CUDA contexts overhead on a single GPU (which caused OOMs).

+The resulting curve with flower (`fig2b_repro_flower.png`) is consistent with `fedavg_sim.py` (`fig2b_repro.png`).

 ### FL simulation setup
 No physical FL devices were available to me locally, so federated training was simulated using a sequential client loop.

-I believe this has no impact on results as FedAvg depends only on local model weight updates, rather than real time parallelism.
+I believe this has no impact on model results as FedAvg depends only on local model weight updates, rather than real time parallelism.

 ### Federated learning configuration